-The butterfly theory suggests that the tiniest event can have massive implications as the effects ripple outwards causing a domino effect as one event influences the next.
+The butterfly theory suggests even the tiniest event can have major consequences.
+Effects ripple outwards, causing a domino effect where one event influences the next.

 Number Seven: The Sinking of the RMS Titanic

-David Blair had just been offered the opportunity of a lifetime – to be the Second Officer on the greatest ship the world had ever seen; the RMS Titanic.
-Unfortunately his excitement was short-lived.
-At the last moment a decision was made to replace him with a more experienced officer who was more accustomed to working on large passenger liners.
+David Blair was the Second Officer on the greatest ship the world has ever seen; the RMS Titanic.
+Unfortunately, his excitement was short-lived.
+At the last moment, he was replaced with a more experienced officer, accustomed to working on large passenger liners.

-David Blair, probably upset at his usurpation, left the ship not realising that in his pocket he still held the key to locker in the crow’s nest, where the binoculars were held.
-Presumably upon realising this, he shrugged good-naturedly and thought ‘What’s the worst that can happen?’ and jovially went on his way not realising he may have just doomed 1,522 people.
+David Blair, probably upset at his usurpation, left the ship, not realising he had something very important still in his pocket.
+The key to the locker in the crow’s nest, where the binoculars were held.
+Presumably upon realising this he shrugged good-naturedly and thought ‘What’s the worst that can happen?’ not realising he may have just doomed 1,522 people.

 A surviving lookout named Fred Fleet later told the official inquiry that if they had the binoculars, they would have seen the iceberg sooner, and in his opinion soon “enough to get out of the way.”

 The sinking of the Titanic is still the worst shipping disaster of all time; but I bet you didn’t know it also had a direct effect on the popularisation of wireless radio.

 It prompted the Radio Act of 1912.
 Radio communications on ships had to operate 24 hours a day and have secondary power supplies to ensure they didn’t miss distress calls.
 This encouraged the introduction of the wireless radio on ships.

 Once the crew realised how much people enjoyed listening to the radio, more were brought on board for passengers to listen to at their leisure.
 This helped boom the wireless radio industry, increasing its popularity across the globe.

 Number Six: The Collapse of the Berlin Wall